3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

 Pike Place Market

-The Mac and cheese and clam chowder stalls were to die for.
+The Mac & cheese and clam chowder stalls were to die for.
 We also tried some wine and local beer on the tour as well.
-This is the tour we went on and Chip was our guide.
-He was very nice and knowledgeable about the area and really enjoyed his work.
+The guide was very nice and knowledgeable about the area and really enjoyed his work.
 Whenever your guide enjoys what they do, it makes the experience that much more fun and memorable.

 If you’re a coffee lover, check out the very first Starbucks store! if you’re looking to grab a cup of coffee from inside then you will be waiting for a while.
 We didn’t go into the store, we just saw it from outside, but still a very cool experience nonetheless.